ValerieBizova/ci2/A04/README.md

 pushing A04 folder into my GitHub repository:

-$ git add .
+$ git add -A

-git commit -m "Add A04 assignment"
+$ git commit -m "A04: Add assignment files and update CSV locations"

-git push
+$ git push